 2. Breastfeeding anxieties

 As a new mother, you may have insecurities and doubts about breastfeeding.
 It could be the fear of not producing enough milk for your baby or whether the breast milk is good enough.
 You may also get tons of advice from family and friends, which could be overwhelming.
 All these could lead to anxiety and affect breastfeeding.
-As long as your baby latches on correctly and you follow a breastfeeding schedule, you need not worry.
+As long as your baby latches on correctly and you follow baby’s feeding cues to feed on demand and not to a schedule, you need not worry.

 3. Changing hormones